skycoin/exchange-api/README.md

   - `orderbook`

-  and you can add specific handlers for each exchange api/rpc package contains more documentation - methods, params structures for each call, return values and description for each method rpc endpoints for each exchange are different -
+  and you can add specific handlers for each exchange rpc package contains more documentation - methods, params structures for each call, return values and description for each method rpc endpoints for each exchange are different -
   http://rpcaddr:rpcport/c2cx and http://rpcaddr:rpcport/cryptopia, respectively
 # Cli